 In the end, learning how to get organized when you are overwhelmed is not something that will happen overnight.
 But by making of a series of small changes that eventually turn into larger changes, you will eventually feel more relaxed and capable of achieving organization.

-So if you can stay the course and keep working on some of the tips I gave you, you will see a change in your organization in no time.
+If you can stay the course and keep working on some of the tips I gave you above, you will see a change in your organization in no time.